Levetiracetam: Pharmacokinetics

+The FDA provided a detailed review of the pharmacology and biopharmaceutics of Levetiracetam in 2013.

 Absorption

 The absorption of levetiracetam tablets and oral solution is rapid and essentially complete.
 The bioavailability of levetiracetam is close to 100 percent, and the effect of food on absorption is minor.

 Distribution

 The volume of distribution of levetiracetam is similar to total body water.
 Levetiracetam modestly binds to plasma proteins (less than 10%).

 Metabolism

 Levetiracetam does not undergo extensive metabolism, and the metabolites formed are not active and do not exert pharmacological activity.
 Metabolism of levetiracetam is not by liver cytochrome P450 enzymes, but through other metabolic pathways such as hydrolysis and hydroxylation.